SAP-samples/teched2023-XP270/exercises/ex2/README.md

 ![](./images/2.1.2-pic-01.png)

-3. Access the command and clone by adding it to the respective catalog as shown on the screenshot and name it “{your session ID}.(user ID).deleteAppTemStorageDemo”, e.g. "XP270.001.deleteAppTemStorageDemo" ,  "XP270.002.deleteAppTemStorageDemo", etc.
+3. Access the command and clone by adding it to the `Welcome` catalog as shown on the screenshot and name it “{your session ID}.(user ID).deleteAppTemStorageDemo”, e.g. "XP270.001.deleteAppTemStorageDemo" ,  "XP270.002.deleteAppTemStorageDemo", etc.
 ![](./images/2.1.2-pic-02.png)
 ![](./images/2.1.2-pic-03.png)